 India has been a member of the World Customs Organization since 1971 and has used the 6-digit Harmonized System of Nomenclature codes to classify goods for Customs and Central Exercise.
 The country added two more digits to its HSN nomenclature to better differentiate goods and services for customs purposes.

-The multipurpose products and services nomenclature system is accepted worldwide as it helps in keeping track of:
+The multipurpose products and services nomenclature system is widely accepted because it helps track:

 - What is being traded